-Greg Jagger - (Assistant Head of Education) Deputy Designated Safeguarding Lead - 07917 653701

-"Abuse: a form of maltreatment of a child.
+Greg Jagger - (Assistant Head of Education) Deputy Designated Safeguarding Lead - 07917 653701 "Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
 This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children"

-Definition of Safeguarding and promoting the welfare of children

-Protecting children from maltreatment;

-Preventing the impairment of children's mental and physical health or development;

-Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and

-Taking action to enable all children to have the best outcomes
+Definition of Safeguarding and promoting the welfare of children protecting children from maltreatment, whether that is within or outside the home, including online preventing the impairment of children's mental and physical health or development ensuring that children grow up in circumstances consistent with the provision of safe and effective care taking action to enable all children to have the best outcomes

+Providing help and support to meet the needs of children as soon as problems emerge

-(Keeping Children Safe in Education DfE 2023)
+(Keeping Children Safe in Education DfE)